 How to Follow Your Route on a Garmin Edge Bike Computer (Touring, 530, 830, 1030)

 Once you have selected your route on your Garmin Edge bike computer, it is of course easy to follow the route.
 You get turn-by-turn text instructions all the time, such as “Turn left in 500 feet on Smith St.” You get beep warnings when a turn is coming up.
 You get more strident beeps if you miss a turn.
 Of course, you still have to look at the device, but it is a lot easier than trying to figure out if you are still on the same line.
-It is also easier if you have a large bike computer (see my comparison of Garmin Edge 1000 vs 820 vs 520).
+It is also easier if you have a large bike computer (see my comparison of Garmin Edge 1030 vs 820 vs 520 Plus).

 I find turn-by-turn instructions very useful when cycling in strange places.
 However, I will not be 100% satisfied until the text instructions are given as verbal instructions, which you can listen to on safe cycling headphones.
 You can get this with any car GPS, so I cannot understand why it is taking so long for this to get to the world of cycling technology.

 Bottom Line on Strava Routes on Smart Phones and Garmin Edge Bike Computers

 The Strava app for creating cycling routes is excellent, and I will be using it on all future cycling tours and vacations.
 However, following routes on your Strava app on your smart phone is very primitive, and not very useful.
 And it burns through your battery power too.
 BUT, if your finances are tight, it is most certainly an option to simply download a route to your phone.
-On the other hand, you can quite easily follow a Strava route on your Garmin Edge Bike Computer (Touring, 520, 820, or 1000), using the text prompts and beeps.
+On the other hand, you can quite easily follow a Strava route on your Garmin Edge Bike Computer (Touring, 520 Plus, 820, 1000 or 1030), using the text prompts and beeps.